-Edited by Leomar Umpad, Charmed, Eng, Graeme and 1 other
+Edited by Leomar Umpad, Charmed, Eng, Graeme

 If you are experiencing delays on your gaming experience and you have a fast internet connection, the problem could be caused by the performance of your video card.
 The game may be "too heavy" for the video card.
 You can opt to buy a new and more powerful video card or you can overclock your video card to enhance your gaming experience.
 This VisiHow article will discuss on the steps on overclocking your video card depending on the brand of video card you are using.

 ATI have their own overclocking software for their video card.
 They call it ATI Overdrive.
 However, please be forewarned that even if they are providing their own software for overclocking, this does not necessarily mean that they will take any responsibility for any damages during or after the overclocking procedure.
 Still, overclocking voids the warranty.
 To overclock ATI video cards just follow the steps below:

 - 1Download Catalyst Control Center at their official support site -support.amd.com/us/gpudownload/Pages/index.aspxAdvertisement

 - 2Install the application and put it anywhere on your PC.Advertisement